For baby boomers and seniors, healthy aging is key. As our bodies change with age,…

 Cell therapy is being studied to treat almost every condition you can imagine.
 These are just a few of the conditions:

 - amyotrophic lateral sclerosis

 The cost?
 This procedure starts at $3,600, which is definitely the most expensive out of the three treatments we’re talking about today.

-We constantly keep an eye on the stem cell studies, while studying the regenerative medicine results in our own practice.
+We constantly keep an eye on the cell therapy studies, while studying the regenerative medicine results in our own practice.

-But due to our success with PRP and Prolotherapy, early stem cell scientific research, and cost, we reserve stem cell therapy for patients who are not prolotherapy or PRP candidates.
+But due to our success with PRP and Prolotherapy, early cell therapy scientific research, and cost, we reserve cell therapy for patients who are not prolotherapy or PRP candidates.